- Trip Outline

 - Trip Excludes

 A Dracula Tour awarded by Fodor’s Travel Guide as a Top 10 Must-Do Adventure, this is the ultimate Transylvania Tourism experience!
 The full 7-Days Halloween escorted tour takes you on a journey across Transylvania.
 Discover our amazing history and follow in Dracula’s footsteps.
-Get ready, because the 2019 edition of this escorted tour includes 3 Halloween Parties.
+Have fun at 3 amazing Halloween Parties!

 The most Joyfully Halloween Party from Transylvania -in Sighisoara Citadel, Dracula’s Birthplace.
 Enjoy an intimate “dinner party”.
 The Halloween party from Sighisoara was rated by our previous clients as being the best from the tour – discover the schedule.